gridsby/public/API.md

 Example query: `https://api.grids.by/v1/get.jsonld?graph=http%3A%2F%2Fgrids.by%2Fgraphs%2Fweb-apis&subject=http%3A%2F%2Fapis.io%2FBing`

-If you're planning on passing a lot of parameters it's recommended to use POST and provide the parameters in the request body as a JSON:
+If you're planning on passing a lot of parameters it's recommended to use POST and provide the parameters in the request body as a `application/json`:
 ```json
 {
     "graph":"http://grids.by/graphs/web-apis",